 Smoking is bad…really bad.
 We’ve known this for quite some time (and the tobacco companies have known it for even longer).
-But we’re still learning new and amazing (horrific) ways that smoking cigarettes is awful for your body.
+But we’re still learning new and horrific ways that smoking cigarettes is awful for your body.
 Exposure to smoke, even second-hand, can eventually make you go deaf.

 Which makes sense when you think about it.
 Your ears, nose, and throat are all connected, so your ears are on the front lines in the war against toxins introduced by cigarettes.
 Still, it feels a little counterintuitive.
-Which is why it’s even more surprising that you don’t even have to do the smoking yourself to experience this particular side effect.
+It’s even more surprising that you don’t even have to do the smoking yourself to experience it.
 Inhaling second-hand smoke is enough to damage your hearing over the long run.